abdullahyildirimx/CryptoDashboard/README.md

 ## Intro

-The dashboard uses Binance APIs to track the spot market data and getting the unusual price movements.
+The dashboard uses Binance APIs to track spot and futures market data and getting the unusual price movements.

-It is written using React + Vite, and Node.js v20 is recommended to run.
+It is written using React + Vite, and Node.js v24 is recommended to run.

 ## Run locally